 All examination items will be written by subject matter experts.
 Each item writer will be trained in writing, reviewing, and editing high-quality questions.
 Each item will be classified by content category, assigned a cognitive level, and validated according to its appropriateness to the minimally proficient licensing professional.
 After development, items will be reviewed to ensure they are psychometrically sound and grammatically correct.

 Each version of the examination will be created by selecting the appropriate number of items from each content area, as specified in test specifications and in accordance with the psychometric design of the examination.
-Each question will be reviewed carefully and validated by a panel of subject matter experts.
+Each question will be reviewed carefully and validated by a SME panel.
 In addition, each item must be supported by published references.
 At this time, item performance data or field test data will be available.
 Based on the statistical item analyses, inappropriate items will be revised or omitted from the examination.

 Examination Review and Revision